 Using rescued deadstock in culthreads provides a use for these textiles and avoids further unnecessary waste or environmental damage - it also saves energy by reducing the carbon footprint of producing new fabric.
 At culthread we source the highest quality excess deadstock from the production of big-name designers.
-This means that we produce small limited editions only, sometimes a total of between 10 and 20 pieces of a particular style.
-Our collection is not planned years in advance; we design and bring products to life within months, based on what we think you will love and the recycled fabric stocks and rescued deadstock that we can get hold of.
+This means that we produce small limited editions only, sometimes as little as 25 pieces of a particular style.
+Our collection is not planned years in advance; we design and bring products to life within months, based on what we think you will love and the recycled fabric stocks and rescued deadstock that we find.

 Our fourth and final choice of fabric is existing stock available at fabric suppliers.
 This is also called deadstock by some, but here we differentiate between the excess ordered by big brands that is unused, and stock of fabrics that are warehoused in fabric mills due to small overruns or new colours for sampling.

-If we are unable to source either 100% recycled fabric or excess deadstock fabric for our collection, we sometimes use existing stock fabrics.
+If we are unable to source either 100% recycled fabric or excess deadstock fabric for our collection, we sometimes, though rarely, use existing stock fabrics.
 At culthread, over 90% of all our fabrics are from the first three categories – stock fabrics are used as a last resort.

 We are very pleased to announce that we have sourced high quality recycled zippers, buttons and other fittings from SAB.
-SAB use the latest technology to reduce their water consumption by 50%, with 45% repeated reuse of water, and had zero emissions of toxic and hazardous chemicals in 2020.
+SAB use the latest technology to reduce their water consumption by 50%, with 45% repeated reuse of water, and zero emissions of toxic and hazardous chemicals (2020).
 They are certified by WRAP and BSCI.